js-girls/workshop/docs/level1/04-form-event.md

 > [Handling a form with Javascript](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms/Sending_forms_through_JavaScript)

-Event handlers can be created in a couple of different ways, one way is this:
+Event handlers can be created in a couple of different ways, this is one:
 ```javascript
 form.onsubmit = function(e) {